dayvista/100-days-of-code/r1-log.md

-# #100DaysOfCode Log - Round 1 - [Your Name Here]
+# #100DaysOfCode Log - Round 1 - William Davis - liam@dayvista.work

 The log of my #100DaysOfCode challenge.
-Started on [July 17, Monday, 2017].
+Started on [Friday, January 3rd, 2020].

 ## Log

-### R1D1
+### For days prior to my 13th day, please visit my Twitter profile @ twitter.com/dayvista_dev.
-Started a Weather App.
-Worked on the draft layout of the app, struggled with OpenWeather API http://www.example.com
+### I chose to fork this repo in order to add another layer of accountability to my pursuit of completing the #100DaysOfCode challenge.

-### R1D2
+### Day 13